Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 What factors affect food grade flooring costs?

-Price can range quite a bit though depending on a number of things including the size of the space, type of flooring materials used and installation complexity, as well as any extra features you might want.
+The price can range quite a bit, though, depending on a number of things, including the size of the space, the type of flooring materials used, and the installation complexity, as well as any extra features you might want.

-Get these details by simply requesting a customised quote from PM Industries today, and make sure you get the most value and performance out of your flooring solution.
+Get these details by simply requesting a customised quote from PM Industries today and making sure you get the most value and performance out of your flooring solution.

 How long does the installation take?

-Installation process may vary depending upon a number of factors.
+Installation process may vary depending upon several factors.

-Factors to consider include the amount of flooring that needs to be installed, the kind of material preferred, condition and type of the subfloor and difficulty level in installation.
+Factors to consider include the amount of flooring that needs to be installed, the kind of material preferred, the condition and type of the subfloor and the difficulty level of the installation.

 Here’s an unofficial guide to help you understand the average timelines for most:

-- Small Areas (up to 50 sqm): Installation on small areas usually done within 1-2 days with good condition of existing floor and little amount of preparation.
+- Small Areas (up to 50 sqm): Installation on small areas is usually done within 1-2 days with good condition of the existing floor and little amount of preparation.

-- Middle Area (51sqm to 1sqm): Installation time on medium areas will be around 2-4 days.
+- Middle Area (51 sqm to 100 sqm): Installation time on medium areas will be around 2-4 days.
 This includes time for surface preparation, flooring material application and curing.

 - Over 101 sqm: For bigger projects, they may take up to a week.

-- Time-consuming: These projects typically involve a lot of preparation, repeat applications of layered flooring and extremely long curing times for the layers to dry.
+- Time-consuming: These projects typically involve a lot of preparation, repeated applications of layered flooring and extremely long curing times for the layers to dry.

-Our logistics is where our expertise show, we make all efforts to deliver each project such as to limit your downtime.
-Our guys come ready to work and make sure we get you install as fast as possible without sacrificing safety or integrity.
+Our logistics is where our expertise shows; we make all efforts to deliver each project so as to limit your downtime.
+Our guys come ready to work and ensure that we have you installed as fast as possible without sacrificing safety or integrity.

 We include a defined schedule from the onset of the project to give you an accurate idea of when your new flooring will be ready for use.